-This is an idea Google pushed with the new iteration of Android, and it works well.
+This is an idea Google pushed with the new iteration of Android, and works well.
 However, it's a little redundant here, as the phone already has these in a long line in the notification bar.
 You can also edit these quick toggles too, so it means that you'll rarely push the other button to get the full list.

-It's still a great way of doing things, and since Android Jelly Bean has been used you can now flick items out of the way just by dragging them onto the screen and holding them in the place you want.
+It's still a great way of doing things, and with Android KitKat you can flick items out of the way just by dragging them onto the screen and holding them in the place you want.

 It's not a big deal, but having to drag an app to the top of the screen, create a folder, name it, then drag other apps in is a bit of a hassle.

 One area that was changed massively with the introduction of the S4 was the lock screen.
 Firstly, there's a new way to mess around with this UI: where once you could only touch the screen and watch the water ripple around, now you can choose to have your finger trigger a little light that hovers under your finger.

 Combined with the Samsung Galaxy S4's improved screen technology that's been super-boosted, in terms of sensitivity, to enable you to use gloves with it, you can now hold your finger a centimeter or so above the display and watch the light flicker along under your digit.
 It's not a big thing, but one that I found myself constantly playing with.